percona/pmm/docs/using/query-analytics.md

 (For *Query* dimension.)

-The *Explain* tab shows the `explain` output for the selected query, in Classic or JSON formats:
+The *Explain* tab shows the `explain` output for the selected query, in Classic or JSON formats.

-- MySQL: Classic and JSON
+- MySQL: Classic and JSON.
-- MongoDB: JSON only
+- MongoDB: JSON only.
-- PostgreSQL: Not supported
+- PostgreSQL: Not supported.

 ![!image](../_images/PMM_Query_Analytics_Tabs_Explain.jpg)